XORBKPT/Energy_Grid_Command_1st-Iteration/README.md

 Programming Skills: Loops, conditionals, dictionaries, and functions.
 Microcontroller Use: Running code on the Pico and interfacing with a PC.
 Game Design: Managing game loops, randomness, and player interaction.
-Feedback and Support
-We’d love to hear how the game works in your classroom!
-Share feedback, student modifications, or ideas for improvements.

-GitHub Repository: [Insert your school lab GitHub repo link here]

-Contact: [Insert your contact information here]

-Enjoy commanding the energy grid, Captain!